LOGIN INTERMEDIARIES BORROWERS

 What is the best commercial loan rate?

-• Your LTV and deposit contribution (usually 40% or more to get lower rates)
+• Loan-to-value (LTV) and deposit size (usually 40% or more deposit get lower rates)

 Is it harder to get a commercial mortgage than other mortgage types?

-For investment commercial properties, the ‘covenant’ strength, i.e. the commercial tenant who will rent your property can either prevent or support your application approval.
-Lenders of course prefer lower risk tenants, so big highstreet names such as supermarkets or NHS sectors who sign 10 or 15 year leases can help you to secure your mortgage.
+For investment commercial properties, the ‘covenant’ strength, i.e. your tenant, can either prevent or support your application approval.
+Lenders naturally prefer lower risk tenants, so big high street names such as supermarkets or NHS sectors who sign 10 or 15 year leases can help you to secure your commercial mortgage.

 Find out more on our commercial mortgages page.